fygonzalo/openao/README.md

 When making commits, write them like this:

 ```
-type: short description, less than 60 chararcters
+type: short description, less than 50 chararcters

-WHAT changed and WHY, even if it's something minor or simple, there is always
+A brief resume of WHAT changed and WHY, even if it's something
-a reason and it makes easier to understand the changes when coming from the
+minor or simple, there is always a reason and it makes easier
+to understand the changes when coming from the future.

-future.
+Try to wrap the lines at 72 characters, makes easier to read in the
+console.
 ```

 The type could be any of the following: